NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/overview-history.rst

 License
 =======

-All contributions to the NLNZ Tools SIP Generation Fairfax must be under the MIT (2019) License, which can be found at: https://mit-license.org/
+All contributions to the NLNZ Tools SIP Generation Newspapers must be under the MIT (2019) License, which can be found at: https://mit-license.org/

 The code is open-source software and is freely available for the benefit of the international archiving community.